Mixed modulus and anomaly mediation in light of the muon $g-2$ anomaly: The muon anomaly

-The mass splittings of squarks and sleptons are induced by the RG effects, involved with gauginos, and anomaly-mediated contributions.
-The size of $\mu$ is determined by the condition of EW symmetry breaking, and we take into account both signs of $\mu$ because $M_1$ can have either sign depending on the value of $\alpha$.
+Note that the size of $\mu$ is determined by the condition of EW symmetry breaking, and we take both signs of $\mu$ because $M_1$ can have either sign depending on the value of $\alpha$.
+At low energy scales, the mass splittings of squarks and sleptons are induced by the RG effects involved with the gauginos, and anomaly-mediated contributions.

 To investigate the parameter space of mixed modulus-anomaly mediation, we have added the boundary conditions of mixed mediation to the \texttt{SOFTSUSY} program~\cite{Allanach:2001kg} and calculated the sparticle and Higgs mass spectra using the program.
 We require that the SM-like Higgs boson mass calculated with \texttt{SOFTSUSY} is within $125.10 \pm 0.01$~GeV.
 Then, for each parameter point, we obtain the SUSY contributions to $\Delta a_\mu$ by using \texttt{GM2Calc}, which can compute the muon $g-2$ up to two-loop corrections~\cite{Athron:2015rva}.